 On January 13, 1998, the Board of Yakima County Commissioners established the Yakima Countywide Flood Control Zone District.

-The purpose of the Flood Control Zone District (FCZD) will be to address flood management needs within the county.
+The purpose of the Flood Control Zone District (FCZD) is to address flood management needs within the County.

-The activities of the district could include, but are not limited to:
+The activities of the district include, but are not limited to: